opensovereigncloud/metal/docs/concepts/switch.md

 - object state which reflects current reconciliation progress;
 - list of object conditions, where each item reflects the readiness of particular part of switch configuration;

+## Mapping between Switch and SwitchConfig objects

+The mapping between `Switch` and `SwitchConfig` objects is set up using labels.
+There is the field `.spec.configSelector` in `Switch` object definition.
+It contains native kubernetes labels selector for filtering out which `SwitchConfig` objects to consume.
+The field `.spec.configSelector` in `Switch` object is optional.
+However, in case it is not defined, it will be populated by defaulting webhook with `MatchLabels` item containing `switch.onmetal.de/layer` label.
+The label will reflect the value of `.status.layer` field of the `Switch` object.

+If later selector will be defined, defaulting webhook will remove `switch.onmetal.de/layer` label from selector.

+Thus, there are two mutually exclusive options to set up relationship between `Switch` and `SwitchConfig` objects:

+- Leave `.spec.configSelector` blank for `Switch` object and set label `switch.onmetal.de/layer` to the `SwitchConfig` object;
+- Define labelSelector in `.spec.configSelector` for `Switch` object and label `SwitchConfig` object with respective labels;

 ## How it works at scale

 Switch operator contains three controllers: `onboarding-controller`, `switch-controller` and `switchconfig-controller`.
 Each of them responsible for the particular part of switches configuration.